MathieuTurcotte/node-backoff/README.md

 randomisation factor controls the range of randomness and must be between 0 and 1.
 By default, no randomisation is applied on the backoff delay.

-### backoff.fibonnaci([options])
+### backoff.fibonacci([options])

-Constructs a Fibonnaci backoff (10, 10, 20, 30, 50, etc.).
+Constructs a Fibonacci backoff (10, 10, 20, 30, 50, etc.).

-The Fibonnaci backoff has the same set of options as the exponential backoff.
+The Fibonacci backoff has the same set of options as the exponential backoff.

 ### Class Backoff